 The massage therapist will ask you questions to better design a session that meets your needs and goals within the time allotted.
 Let the therapist know what areas of your body you would like worked on, if there are any areas to avoid, and if you have any techniques that you would like to use or avoid.
 If you are concerned about undressing, discuss it with the therapist, who should be able to offer you some options.
 Don’t be afraid to discuss any apprehensions or concerns.
 All information you give is confidential.

 The therapist will outline what will happen in the session and then leave the room so you can undress to your comfort level.

-When you are ready, lie down on the massage table and cover yourself with the sheet or other draping on the table.
+When you are ready, lie down on the massage table and cover yourself with the sheet and blanket on the table.
 The therapist will knock before re-entering.

 During the massage

-Generally, you will lie on a massage table, covered by a sheet or large towel.
+You will lie on a massage table, covered by a sheet.
 Make sure you are comfortable and let the therapist know if you are not.
 Tell the therapist if you are cold, want to be covered, don’t want an area of your body touched, don’t like the music, or are experiencing discomfort with the technique or how it is being applied.
 Remember, you are in charge, and can ask for changes or stop the session at any time.

 The therapist may play music, but be sure to tell your therapist if you would prefer a different type of music or if you would like quiet.

 Some things to know from your massage therapist

 We are so used to seeing bodies of every shape, size, color, and perspiration level.
 And while we do appreciate a clean body, as long as you haven’t come straight off the ski slopes, it is pretty hard to offend us!
 Same goes for shaven legs.
 We don’t even notice if you haven’t shaved your legs in awhile.

 How to get the most from your massage